-Many organizations and agencies work to provide you with the best career information, data and resources possible.
+Many organizations work hard to provide you with the best career information, data and resources possible.
+The South Dakota Department of Labor and Regulations (DLR) offers several career and occupational resources.
 Click on the resources below to have a reality check, learn more about South Dakota's targeted careers and much more.

 South Dakota Career Interest Survey